Immigration by country: Immigration and Western social values

 Some people argue that Western countries have worked hard and for a long time to achieve modern values, and they have the right to maintain these values, and protect them from threats.
 In 2007, Quebec premier Jean Charest said that Quebec had values such as equality of women and men and the separation between the state and religion and that "These values are fundamental.
 They cannot be the object of any accommodation.
 They cannot be subordinated to any other principle." (see reasonable accommodation).
 In recent years, several high-profile cases of honour killings, forced marriages and female genital mutilation among immigrant communities in Canada, the US and Europe have reignited the debate on immigration and integration.
 LGBT rights are another issue of controversy in relation to immigration, because homosexuality is in many parts of the world illegal and widely disapproved by society, and in some places it is even punishable by death (see sodomy laws and LGBT rights by country or territory).
 Some countries, such as the Netherlands, have adopted policies which explain to immigrants that they have to accept LGBT rights if they want to move to the country.

+Many overlook the fact that immigrants are not necessarily representative of the broader population in their home countries.
+Research suggests that those who choose to migrate tend to be more open to new experiences than those who remain.
+As a result, their values may differ significantly from the prevailing norms in their countries of origin.
+In Sweden, for example, a study of approximately 2,000 recently arrived immigrants examined their views on 35 moral issues, including arranged marriages, premarital sex, and female genital mutilation.
+On average, the findings indicated that their values were relatively liberal.